jake-knerr/chess/README.md

 #### Prefer to place `@font-face` rules early in your stylesheets.

 > Why?
 Including font definitions towards the top will start the asynchronous download of the font files sooner rather than later.
-However, with browser performance becoming better and better, this is not as important as it once was.
+However, with browser performance and caching becoming better and better, this is not as important as it once was.

 ```css
 @font-face {